sathomas/jsDataV.is/src/text/ch6/04-maplibrary.md

 converts the array of route animations into an array of lengths, specifically `[870,775]`.

-To find the minimum value in an array we can use the `Math.min` function, except that function expects its parameters as a comma-separated list of arguments rather than an array.
+To find the minimum value in an array we can use the `Math.min()` function, except that function expects its parameters as a comma-separated list of arguments rather than an array.
 The `apply()` method (which is available for any JavaScript function) converts an array into a comma-separated list.
-Its first parameter is a context for the function which, in our case is irrelevant, so we pass `null` for that parameter.
+Its first parameter is a context for the function which in our case is irrelevant, so we pass `null` for that parameter.

 The animation keeps track of its current state with the `step` variable, which we initialize to `0`.